-The fixing of the tariffs is essential for the perenniality of your company.
+Pricing is crucial to the sustainability of your business.
 It allows you to establish a margin on your sales, but also to challenge the competition.
 Les Grappes offers you some advice on how to set the prices of yourwine list.
-We will discuss both bottle and glass prices, as this practice tends to be widespread.
+We will discuss both prices by the bottle and by the glass, as this practice is becoming more widespread.

-First of all, you have to look at the logic of your card.
-Indeed it must offer a certain complementarity in its prices by mixing appreciated wines, top-of-the-range wines and more accessible wines.
+First of all, you must consider the logic of your wine list.
+Indeed, it must offer a certain complementarity in its prices by mixingappreciated wines,high-end wines andmore accessible wines.

-So try to propose a low price offer, for example to accompany the lunch formulas if you are a restaurant owner: one or two glasses of wine should be suitable for these formulas, by a rather accessible price.
+Try to propose a low-price offer, for example, to accompany lunchtime formulas if you are a restaurant owner: one or two glasses of wine should be suitable for these formulas, with a rather accessible price.

-You can also offer a few more expensive wines, perhaps more appreciated, to give panache to your menu and to stimulate the greed of your customers by the quality of the wine you serve.
-For example, a restaurant with an average ticket price of around 15€ including tax will offer wines by the glass between 4,50€ and 7,50€.
-A restaurant of average ticket around 25€ TTC, wines by the glass between 7,50€ and 12€ and a restaurant of average ticket around 40€ TTC, wines by the glass between 12€ and 20€.
+Also offer some more expensive wines, perhaps more appreciated, to give panache to your menu and to arouse the greed of your customers by the quality of the wine that you serve.
+Thus, a restaurant with an average ticket around 15€ TTC will offer wines by the glass between 4,50€ and 7,50€.
+A restaurant with an average bill of 25€ including tax, wines by the glass between 7,50€ and 12€ and a restaurant with an average bill of 40€ including tax, wines by the glass between 12€ and 20€.

 Finally, if you are a restaurant owner, you must keep a certain logic in your menu by matching the prices of the wines with those of the dishes you serve.
 There must be harmony in the prices.

-To determine the prices of your menu, you must take into account the quality of the products you offer to identify the representative price of the range of wines.
-Thus you must pay attention to these data which are a guarantee of the quality of the wine:
+To determine the prices of your wine list, you must take into consideration the quality of the products you offer to identify the representative price of the range of wines.
+Thus you must pay attention to these data which are guarantees of the quality of the wine:

-To establish the prices of your wine list, you have to calculate the cost price and deduct the margin you will be able to take.
-To do this, it is necessary to determine the cost of acquisition beforehand:
+To establish the prices of your wine list, you must calculate the cost of production and deduct the margin you can take.
+To do this, you must first determine the cost of acquisition:

-The acquisition cost consists of the agreed purchase price, the ancillary costs (transport costs, etc.) and the additional costs of returning the acquired bias to a state of consumption or to storage.
+The acquisition cost is made up of the agreed purchase price, the ancillary costs (transport costs, etc.) as well as the additional costs of making the acquired bias ready for consumption or storing it.

-Now comes the time of costing: it is the full cost of the product at the final stage.
-It represents the break-even point: in other words, it is the minimum selling price in order not to make a loss.
+Now comes the moment of calculating the cost price: this is the complete cost of the product at the final stage.
+It represents the break-even point: in other words, it is the minimum selling price to avoid making a loss.

 To calculate it, we take into account the acquisition price to which we add the cost of the administrative function, the financial function and the distribution function.
-That is to say, the price must include the acquisition of the wine, its transport, storage, service and the framework of the service.
-You will then reach the break-even point and will then be able to build up a margin.
+In other words, the price must include the acquisition of the wine, its transport, its storage, its service, and the service framework.
+You will then reach the break-even point and be able to build up a margin.

-This step being completed, you must proceed to the setting of the selling price.
+Once this stage is over, you must proceed to set the selling price.
 It must necessarily be higher than the cost price in order to make a margin and make your business profitable.

-We propose you this calculation to determine the minimum selling price: it is a question of using a multiplying coefficient:
+We suggest this calculation to determine the minimum selling price: it is to use a multiplying coefficient:

 For wine by the glass, the calculation is simple: one bottle can serve six 12cl glasses.
 It is generally advisable to increase the price by 5 to 10% compared to the price of the bottle.

-Now that you have the average selling price of wine, you must also take into account in your price the proposals of the competition, and choose either to align yourself with the prices, or to differentiate yourself by selling your products more or less expensive.
+Now that you have the average selling price of the wine, you must also take into account in your price the proposals of the competition, and choose either to align yourself with the prices, or to distinguish yourself by selling your products more or less expensive.

-In conclusion, the ideal price has the following characteristics: it must be accessible to the public you are targeting, take the competition into consideration, and must be profitable for your business.
+In conclusion, the ideal price has the following characteristics: it must be accessible to your target audience, take into consideration the competition, and must be profitable for your business.